 Spinach is considered to be one of the “super foods.”
 No wonder…It’s rich in iron, vitamins A, C and beta-carotene.

 Garlic promotes circulation and lowers cholesterol.
 It also contains sulfur compounds that may help to prevent cancer growth.

 Serve this hummus with whole wheat toasted pita cut into triangles.
 I used Trader Joe’s Middle East whole wheat pita.
 There are a few brands available in most supermarkets.
+For gluten-free, serve with gluten-free crackers or veggies.
 This dip also works great as a sandwich spread instead of mayo or avocado.